Collapse of Silicon Valley Bank: Acquisition

 HSBC UK announced on March 13, 2023, that it had agreed to acquire Silicon Valley Bank UK for £1, at no cost to taxpayers and with depositors fully protected.

 On March 26, 2023, the FDIC announced that First Citizens BancShares will acquire the commercial banking business of SVB.
 As part of the deal, First Citizens will buy around $119 billion in deposits and $72 billion of SVB's loans discounted by $16.5 billion, while around $90 billion of SVB's securities will continue to remain in receivership.
 The FDIC received about $500 million-worth of equity appreciation rights linked to First Citizens' shares.
 SVB's 17 branches reopened as a division of First Citizens Bank the next day, with all SVB depositors becoming depositors of First Citizens.
 SVB Private was initially going to be auctioned separately but First Citizens acquired the business along with SVB.
 First Citizens was the 30th-largest bank in the United States, in terms of assets, at the end of 2022.
 After the acquisition, it is set to enter the top 20.

+In April 2023, Centerview Partners began orchestrating an auction of SVB Securities.
+In June 2023, SVB Financial Group announced that it entered into an agreement to sell SVB Securities to a group led by Leerink.